kljensen/smol-diceware/README.md

 - Generate a specified number of random words.
 - Choose a custom delimiter to separate words.
 - Option to capitalize the generated words.
+- Uses the EFF long word list, which is built into the binary.

 ## Usage